assofiejakobsson/Tic-tac-toe-game/README.md

 | Users goal | How the creator fulfills this
 ----|----
 Play tic tac toe against the computer | Make a tic tac toe game you can play against the computer |
-Practice their tic tac toe skills | Allows the user to play as many times as they want Easy to navigate | Good navigation possibilities Simple to understand | Good explanations in the right place
+Practice their tic tac toe skills | Play as many times as they want against the computer without any problems Easy to navigate | Clean and good navigation possibilities Simple to understand | Clean and good explanations in the right place
 | |

 ## Features

 ### How the game works

 - __The player is welcomed to the game.
-And is asked if it wants to play, read the game rules, or exit.__
+And the player is asked if they want to play, read the game rules, or exit.__
 - __This is clear and easy to understand, which facilitates ease of use__

 ![screenshot-game-start](assets/screenshot-game-start.jpg)